0-complexity/ays_owncloud/specs/test_plan.md

   - test storage setup done correctly as described in the specs
   - test Dynamic storage capacity
   - test Cockpit API results after deploying blueprint
+  - test export a VM to the deployed owncloud for the same/different VDC